NickGhignatti/casimo/docs/report.md

 - `GAME_ATTRACTION_WEIGHT`: weight for game attraction force.

 All of these parameters can be configured by the user in order to simulate different scenarios.
+When a customer is close to a game of its liking, that is the distance between the customer's and game's position is less than `SITTING_RADIUS`, the player sits and plays the game.
+While a customer is playing it does not move.

 #### System requirements